gauravkandpalofficial/CS-Simplified/README.md

 These notes are not simply copied from books or generated automatically.

 They are created after learning, understanding, practicing, and simplifying concepts so that other students can learn them more easily.

 ---

+✍ About the Notes

+Every topic contains two types of notes:

+📄 Handwritten Notes

+These are my original handwritten notes prepared while learning the concepts.

+📝 Enhanced Notes

+The handwritten notes are further refined and organized with the help of AI to improve:

+Clarity
+Formatting
+Readability
+Examples
+Presentation

+The purpose of using AI is not to generate random notes, but to make my self-prepared notes easier for everyone to understand.

+Therefore, these notes are based on my own learning journey and are enhanced to provide a better learning experience for students.

+---